guzhifeng/plt-hook/README.md

     	./inject [-n process-name] [-p pid] [original-library] [library-to-inject]

 ## Sample
+* Creates the necessary links and cache to libsample.so

+		$ mkdir /usr/lib64/plt-hook
+		$ cp libsample.so /usr/lib64/plt-hook/
+		$ touch /etc/ld.so.conf.d/test.conf
+			/usr/lib64/plt-hook
+		$ ldconfig -v | grep sample
+			libsample.so -> libsample.so

-* In one terminal, start up the sample target app, which simply outputs "sleeping..." each second:
+* In one terminal, start up the sample target app, which simply outputs:

         ./sample-target

-* In another terminal, inject sample-library.so into the target app:

-        ./inject -n sample-target libsample.so  libsampleupdate.so

-*  The output should look something like this:

- * First terminal:

-			$ ./sample-target
 		call the addition: 7
 		main thread: result = 7
 		call the addition: 7
 		child thread: result = 7
 		call the addition: 7
 		main thread: result = 7
 		call the addition: 7
 		child thread: result = 7
 		call the addition: 7
 		main thread: result = 7

-			...
+* Creates the necessary links and cache to libsampleupdate.so

+		$ cp libsampleupdate.so /usr/lib64/plt-hook/
+		$ ldconfig -v | grep sample
+			libsample.so -> libsample.so
+		libsampleupdate.so -> libsampleupdate.so

+* In another terminal, inject sample-library.so into the target app:

+        ./inject -n sample-target libsample.so  /usr/lib64/plt-hook/libsampleupdate.so

+*  The output should look something like this:

- * Second terminal:
+ * On second terminal:

  			$ ./inject -n sample-target libsample.so libsampleupdate.so
 			targeting process "sample-target" with pid 3267